Written by

 Entry Fee: Free

-Enjoying a bustling central location close to Plaza Mayor, the Market Of San Miguel is a covered market which is a must visit for every traveler to relish the real taste of Spain like a local.
-With more than thirty local vendors ready to serve you inside the market, get to savor some of the best tapas, hams, baked items, and select from an exhaustive list of champagne, wine, and beer.
+Enjoying a bustling central location close to Plaza Mayor, the Market Of San Miguel is a covered market which is a must-visit for every traveller to relish the real taste of Spain like a local.
+With more than thirty local vendors ready to serve you inside the market, get to savour some of the best tapas, hams, and baked items, and select from an exhaustive list of champagne, wine, and beer.

 Location: Plaza de San Miguel, s/n, 28005 Madrid